 The U.S. Legal Studies for Foreign Attorneys LL.M. program is intended for well-qualified lawyers and law graduates from countries outside the United States who desire to immerse themselves in the study of the common law and then plan to return to their country to practice law.
-Students in the U.S. Legal Studies LL.M. are in residence for one year studying full-time, for three consecutive semesters, at the Lansing, Michigan campus of Western Michigan University Cooley Law School.
+Students in the U.S. Legal Studies LL.M. are in residence for one year studying full-time, for three consecutive semesters, at the Lansing, Michigan campus of Cooley Law School.

 Students begin in September.
 January admissions are considered on a case-by-case basis.
 The cost of living is reasonable and the Financial Aid Office estimates academic expenses each year.
 This estimate includes living expenses such as room and board, books, personal and miscellaneous, and transportation.